Flint, Michigan: Neighborhoods

 Flint has several neighborhoods grouped around the center of the city on the four cardinal sides.
 The downtown business district is centered on Saginaw Street south of the Flint River.
 Just west, on opposite sides of the river, are Carriage Town (north) and the Grand Traverse Street District (south).
 Both neighborhoods boast strong neighborhood associations.
 These neighborhoods were the center of manufacturing for and profits from the nation's carriage industry until the 1920s and are the site of many well-preserved Victorian homes and the setting of Atwood Stadium.

-The University Avenue corridor of Carriage Town is home to the largest concentration of Greek housing in the area, with fraternity houses from both Kettering University, and the University of Michigan-Flint.
-Chapter houses include Phi Delta Theta, Sigma Alpha Epsilon, Delta Chi, Theta Chi, Lambda Chi Alpha, Theta Xi, Alpha Phi Alpha, Phi Gamma Delta, and Delta Tau Delta Fraternities.
+The University Avenue corridor of Carriage Town is home to the largest concentration of Greek housing in the area.
+Many fraternity houses from Kettering University and the University of Michigan-Flint are located there.

 Just north of downtown is River Village, an example of gentrification via mixed-income public housing.
 To the east of I-475 is Central Park and Fairfield Village.
 These are the only two neighborhoods between UM-Flint and Mott Community College and enjoy strong neighborhood associations.
 Central Park piloted a project to convert street lights to LED and is defined by seven cul-de-sacs.

 The North Side and 5th Ward are predominantly African American, with such historic districts as Buick City and Civic Park on the north, and Sugar Hill, Floral Park, and Kent and Elm Parks on the south.
 Many of these neighborhoods were the original centers of early Michigan blues.
 The South Side in particular was also a center for multi-racial migration from Missouri, Kentucky, Tennessee, and the Deep South since World War II.
 These neighborhoods are most often lower income but have maintained some level of economic stratification.
 The East Side is the site of the Applewood Mott Estate, and Mott Community College, the Cultural Center, and East Village, one of Flint's more prosperous areas.
-The surrounding neighborhood is called the College/Cultural Neighborhood, with a strong neighborhood association, lower crime rate and stable housing prices.
+The surrounding neighborhood is called the college/Cultural Neighborhood, with a strong neighborhood association, lower crime rate and stable housing prices.

 Just north is Eastside Proper, also known as the State Streets, and has much of Flint's Hispanic community.
 The West Side includes the main site of the 1936–37 sit-down strike, the Mott Park neighborhood, Kettering University, and the historic Woodcroft Estates, owned in the past by legendary automotive executives and current home to prominent and historic Flint families such as the Motts, the Manleys, and the Smiths.

 Facilities associated with General Motors in the past and present are scattered throughout the city, including GM Truck and Bus, Flint Metal Center and Powertrain South (clustered together on the city's southwestern corner); Powertrain North, Flint Tool and Die and Delphi East.
 The largest plant, Buick City, and adjacent facilities have been demolished.